ben-ng/minifyify/Readme.md

 Exclude always wins over include.
 If a file matches both the `include` and `exclude` pattern arrays, it will be excluded.

+### [options.base]

+By default all glob strings are matched against relative paths from `process.cwd()` (your projects base directory).
+This option allows you to changed that. `base:'subDirA'` means evaluate globs relative from that sub directory.
+`base:'/'` means test your glob pattern against absolute file paths.

 ## FAQ